API Integration

 -

 Session Management: Store and manage session tokens appropriately.
-Each session represents a unique address lookup, and tokens are required for all subsequent API calls.
+Each session represents a unique address lookup, and tokens can be used to retrieve session details later.

 -